True Stories 2020 online

 TUESDAY OCTOBER 6 2020

 Covering conflict in the media can be very challenging.
 Compassion fatigue towards the media and their reporting on lasting conflicts unfortunately is a reality.
 People are often tired of the news coming from conflict areas and they have a hard time relating to the numerous victims.
 Last year the documentary For Sama made a huge impact and attracted a lot of attention and a large audience that got emotionally very affected by seeing the film.
-In this livecast we will talk with journalist Fréderieke Geerdink and For Sama creators Edward Watts and Waad al-Kateab about narrative techniques in their award winning documentary and their benefit in reporting on war and conflict.
-Watch it here!
+In this livecast we will talk with journalist Fréderike Geerdink and For Sama director Waad al-Kateab and main character Afraa Hashem about narrative techniques in the award-winning documentary and how they benefit to reporting on war and conflict.
+You can watch the livecast here and let us know what you think in the comments!

 The Immortal Life of Henrietta Lacks